XieQi2015/F-Conv/README.md

 From the figure, we can also observe that the proposed F-Conv is expected to better maintain the symmetry of local features underlying the image, which should be help for the computer vision tasks.

-Besides the output of F-Conv can be more stable than output of CNN, as  shown in the following two figures.
+Besides the output of F-Conv can be more stable than output of CNN when the input is rotated, as shown in the following two figures.

 **CNN results:**